A contrast between hidden valleys in the North Downs and the Darent Valley Path through three interesting villages.

 Turn right off the High Street onto the DVP and follow it across fields and then a golf course.
 At a T-junction turn right onto a tarmac lane for 250m, then left at the next path junction.
 At the end of the golf course turn left briefly onto Station Road, then zig-zag right and left onto a path through the churchyard.
 Go down Church Street to the River Darent and follow the riverside path to the bottom of Mill Lane, at the other end of the village.

-For the Main Walk turn right onto the DVP, the driveway to Millmead and several other properties but also a public footpath.
-At the end of the drive take the path to the right of “The Chalet” and follow it past allotments and through a wooden swing gate into a meadow.
+Turn right onto the DVP, the driveway to Millmead and several other properties but also a public footpath.
+At the end of the drive take the path to the right of “The Chalet”, past allotments and through a wooden swing gate into a meadow.

-Continue along a grassy path near the river for 300m, then over a stile and across the next field in much the same direction.
-Go over more stiles by the entrance to Lower Barn and continue N for a further 1 km, at first along the right-hand edge of a field and then on an enclosed path through a golf course.
+Follow a grassy path alongside the river for 300m, then go through a metal kissing gate to continue alongside a fence.
+Go through more kissing gates by the entrance to Lower Barn Farm and head N for a further 1 km, at first along the right-hand edge of a field and then on an enclosed path through a golf course.

 Follow the waymarked DVP beside the river, through fields and alongside Castle Road to Lullingstone Park Visitor Centre.
 Continue northwards along a riverside path to Lullingstone Castle, then along Lullingstone Lane.
 Leave the DVP (which takes a higher route into Eynsford, rejoining the lane near the end) and follow the lane past Lullingstone Roman Villa and under the railway viaduct into the village.

-The rest of the walk essentially follows the route of Walk 1–23.
+The rest of the walk essentially follows the Walk 1–23 route.

-If you want to break for refreshment veer left into the car park and go round to the right to find the Lullingstone Café in the Country Park Visitor Centre.
-Afterwards, go round a children's playground to return to the river, turning left onto the riverside path.
-Alternatively, keep ahead through a kissing gate onto the riverside path, passing a footbridge over the river where there is a wooden sculpture16.
+You could keep ahead through a kissing gate to go directly onto the riverside path (passing a footbridge over the river where there is a wooden sculpture20), but if you want to break for refreshment veer left into the car park and go round to the right to find the Lullingstone Café in the Country Park Visitor Centre; afterwards, make your way round a children's playground and turn left onto the riverside path.

 The “Church on the Lawn” is open to the public at all times, even though you may have to unhook a chain and walk across the private lawn of Lullingstone Castle to reach it.